-The case of Tirmidh, probably a mint city in Ṭukhāristān, exemplifies the relations between a vassal principality and its suzerain, although no sources show that it was necessarily a vassal of the Yabghū dynasty.
-According to al-Ṭabarī, the king of Tirmidh Tirmidhshāh went to the Turks for help, when Mūsā b.
-‘Abdallāh b.
-Khāzim al-Sulamī, a son of the Zubayrid governor of Khurasan ‘Abdallāh ibn al-Khāzim, expelled him from Tirmidh and seized it in 690 CE.
-If the Yabghū, as a suzerain, was unable to protect his vassal from the foreign invaders, he suffered from losing a source of income.
+The case of Tirmidh, which was probably a city with a mint, exemplifies the relations between a vassal principality and its suzerain, although no sources show that it was necessarily a vassal of the Yabghū dynasty.
+According to al-Ṭabarī, the king of Tirmidh, Tirmidhshāh, went to the Turks for help, when Mūsā ibn ‘Abdallāh b.
+Khāzim al-Sulamī, son of the Zubayrid governor of Khurasan, ‘Abdallāh ibn al-Khāzim, expelled him from Tirmidh, seizing control of it in 690 CE.
+If the Yabghū, as a suzerain, was unable to protect his vassal from foreign invaders, he suffered from losing a source of income.

-The case of Tirmidh also shows that the political influence of the Yabghū dynasty was shifting and dynamic.
-When the dynasty was powerful, it was able to impose the financial and military obligations upon its vassals.
-And its decline led to losing vassals to its competitors, who were not only the Arabs, but also the Hephthalites.
+The case of Tirmidh also shows that the political influence of the Yabghū dynasty was dynamic.
+When the dynasty was powerful, it was able to impose the financial and military obligations upon its vassals, but when its power was in decline it lost vassals to its competitors, not only the Arabs, but also the Hephthalites.

-Actually, the Yabghū dynasty not only continued with the Hephthalite tradition of taxation, but also did not challenge the religious status quo of the region.
-The Turkic elite probably remained adhering to Shamanism in the early stage.
-However, they respected, patronized and gradually converted to the predominant Buddhism, which was popular in Balkh and present in Gūzgān, Zumathān, Rūb, Siminjān and so on, although the local cults were not limited to Buddhism.
+The Yabghū dynasty continued with the Hephthalite tradition of taxation and also did not challenge the regional religious status quo.
+The Turkic elite probably retained adherence to Shamanism in the early period, but respected, patronized, and gradually themselves converted to the predominant Buddhism popular in Balkh and present in Gūzgān, Zumathān, Rūb, Siminjān and elsewhere, though local cults were not limited to Buddhism.

-Although the political and economic importance of Balkh declined even before Xuanzang's visit in 630 CE, it remained as the center of Buddhism in Ṭukhāristān.
-The famous Nawbahār monastery held relics and attracted both Buddhist scholars and pilgrims from far and wide.
-The Barmakids, its hereditary administrators, enjoyed privileges such as possessing large portions of lands surrounding the monastery, which remained largely intact under the rule of the Yabghū dynasty.
+Although the political and economic importance of Balkh declined even before Xuanzang’s visit in 630 CE, it remained the center for Buddhism in Ṭukhāristān.
+The famous Nawbahār monastery was a repository for relics and attracted both Buddhist scholars and pilgrims from far and wide.
+The Barmakids, its hereditary administrators, enjoyed privileges such as possessing large portions of land surrounding the monastery,privileges which remained largely intact under the rule of the Yabghū dynasty.

-When it comes to the foreign relations of the Yabghū dynasty, it was apparently independent when Irbis Duolu Khāqān fled to the region in the 640s, although it was established in the 620s as a vassal of the Western Turks.
-The de facto independence of the regime is reflected by the shifting of the ruler's title from shad to yabghū during the second Yabghū Ishbara’s reign as attested by both Xuanzang's report and coins.
-Although yabghū was attested in Ṭukhāristān since the Yuezhi, its appearance on the ruler's coins supports Wang's suggestion that Ishbara was adopting a higher-ranking title in the Turkic titular system to demonstrate his de facto independence.
-The nominal suzerainty over Ṭukhāristān passed to the Tang in the late 650s, when the Tang army defeated Khāqān Helu in 657 CE.
-The suzerainty of the Tang, however, meant less to the remote region of Ṭukhāristān.
-In a nutshell, Ṭukhāristān remained largely independent from the Western Turks and the Tang in the 2nd half of the 7th century.
-And the biggest external threat were the Arabs from the west.
+The Yabghū dynasty, it seems to have been independent when Irbis Duolu Khāqān fled to the region in the 640s CE, although it was established as a vassal of the Western Turks in the 620s CE.
+The de facto independence of the regime is reflected in the change of the ruler’s title from shad to yabghū during the second Yabghū Ishbara’s reign, as attested by both Xuanzang’s report and contemporary coins.
+Although yabghū had been attested in Ṭukhāristān since the Yuezhi, its appearance as a term on the ruler’s coins supports Wang’s suggestion that Ishbara had thereby adopted a higher-ranking title in the Turkic titular system to demonstrate his de facto independence.
+Nominal suzerainty over Ṭukhāristān passed to the Tang when its army defeated Khāqān Helu in 657 CE, but that suzerainty meant less given that Ṭukhāristān was a region remote from it. Ṭukhāristān, therefore, remained largely independent of both the Western Turks and the Tang during the second half of the 7th century, with its biggest external threat being the Arabs to the west.

-On the one hand, the two Fitnas slowed down the Arabs’ expansion to the Yabghū’s realm.
-On the other hand, its geographical location in eastern Ṭukhāristān means a greater distance to the base of the Arabs in Marw.
-Thanks to the two factors, the dynasty was largely intact in the early of the 700s.
-Nevertheless, when Qutayba became governor of Khurasan in 705 CE, the Yabghū failed to resist the Arabs because he was weak.
+The two Fitnas slowed down the Arab expansion into the Yabghū’s realm and that realm’s geographical location in eastern Ṭukhāristān was a long way from the Arabs’ base in Marw.
+These two facts meant that the dynasty remained largely intact throughout the early 700s CE.
+Nevertheless, when Qutayba became governor of Khurasan in 705 CE, the Yabghū were unable to resist the Arabs due to his weakness.